kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-> _\
-“Then we may begin by assuming that there are three classes of men — lovers of wisdom, lovers of honour, lovers of gain?”\
+> _“Then we may begin by assuming that there are three classes of men — lovers of wisdom, lovers of honour, lovers of gain?” — Plato_
-      — Plato, The Republic\
-_

 <!-- Let's update the log every Sunday.
 Let's Go! -->